zowe/community/Technical-Steering-Committee/tsc-governance.md

 ### Process

-Two weeks before the time frame for the previous appointments ends, the TSC will held vote for the new ones.
+Two weeks before the time frame for the previous appointments ends, the TSC will hold vote for the new ones.
 Any TSC member is eligible to be a candidate.
 The candidates will have a short time to present themselves and their vision during this voting meeting and afterwards the TSC will vote specific persons to each role.

 ## Voting